matthewcendana/splash-map/README.md

 *Example of a player’s shot location map.*

 ## Resolution & Smoothing for Player-Specific Heatmaps
-Fine‑tuning resolution and smoothing helps reflect each player's unique shot map more clearly.
-For a long‑range player like Stephen Curry, use finer resolution and lighter smoothing so you preserve his distinct 3‑point hotspots (corners, wings, top of key) without merging them.
-For a post‑up interior player like Anthony Davis, a coarser grid with stronger smoothing highlights the rim cluster while suppressing sparse mid‑range noise.
-Calibrating these parameters per player ensures the heatmap accurately captures their true shot patterns and aids intuitive interpretation.
+- Adjusting resolution and smoothing is key to accurately reflecting different shot profiles.
+- For players who shoot a lot of 3 pointers like **Stephen Curry**:
+  - Use **finer resolution** and **lighter smoothing**.
+  - Helps preserve multiple 3PT hotspots (corners, wings, top of the key) without blending them together.
+- For a post-up player like **Anthony Davis**:
+  - Use **coarser resolution** and **stronger smoothing**.
+  - Emphasizes rim activity and de-emphasizes noise from less frequent mid-range attempts.
+- Tuning these settings per player leads to more meaningful and interpretable heatmaps.

 ## Installation
 If you want to edit this project yourself, clone the repo and install dependencies:
 ```bash
 git clone https://github.com/matthewcendana/splash-map.git
 cd splash-map